-- unity engagement) Use faculty input and advising data to reduce burnout, better support faculty, and maintain positive retention track record of junior faculty.
+To Build Partnerships and Resource - nt Experience (University/College goa unity engagement) Is on university as place, university Use faculty input and advising data to reduce burnout, better support faculty, and maintain positive retention track record of junior faculty.
 This will enhance student success, engagement, and positive experiences of the department and of their educational process.
-Hire additional faculty to support student learning and success and to increase headcount capacity in this impacted degree.
-Create more space for the voice of junior faculty using multiple strategies.
+Hire additional faculty to support student learning and success and to increase headcount capacity in Create more space for the voice of junior faculty using multiple strategies.
 Implement additional formal mentoring of junior faculty.
 Incentivize faculty supporting faculty.
 Revise RTP document to increase clarity of expectations.
 Evaluate mentoring strategies and structure.
 Evaluate progress on tenure-line hiring plan, revisit and update based on changes in needed areas of specialization.
 Consider cohort hiring.
 Survey faculty on impact of changes on their experience of workload and perceived level of support.
 Solicit suggestions for continued improvement.
 Equitable retention of junior faculty, leading to successful progress through tenure and promotion milestones.
-Student access to high-impact learning opportunities and faculty guidance will be enhanced throug increased numbers of tenure-line faculty and retention of faculty.
+Student access to high-impact this impacted degree. learning opportunities and faculty guidance will be enhanced through increased numbers of tenure-line faculty and retention of faculty.
 Increase capacity (enhance access and strategic use of space, facilities, and personnel) to improve access to high-impact learning opportunities, decrease scheduling roadblocks, and increase headcount in this impacted degree.
 Consider other resource impacts of increased headcount (e.g., access to high-impact learning opportunities, advising workload, space, staff workload, assigned time needed for department leadership, hiring, evaluation, and student support).
 Consider how course redesign to hybrid or online modalities could be leveraged to increase program capacity long-term (focus on PSYC 4 and PSYC 121 course modalities to start due to scheduling and facilities impacts).
 Identify additional research space to support tenure-line faculty hiring.
 This will ensure student access to research opportunities.
-Work with SSIS to develop target student head count and tenure-line faculty head count to balance access to program and quality of student experience.
+Work with SSIS to develop target student head count and tenure- line faculty head count to balance access to program and quality of student experience.
 Utilize online modalities strategically to complement our core identity as a campus-based, face-to-face degree program.
 Identify avenues for funding a major overhaul of vivarium facilities to modernize and ensure long-term vibrancy of our neuroscience training opportunities for students.
 Develop strategic plans around use of research space.
 Increased timeliness of degree completion.
-Updates to vivarium facilities will result in ongoing student training success and continued faculty research productivity in neuroscience (including continued grant funding and studentengaged research).
+Updates to vivarium facilities will result in ongoing student training success and continued faculty research productivity in neuroscience (including continued grant funding and student- engaged research).
 Continued faculty research productivity and effective utilization of campus spaces to engage students and community partners in research.